thefonso/UNCLEFONSO_lessons/00-week/ruby_basics/06_classes/README.md

 - What is inheritance?
 - What does a class inherit?
 - `class-inheritance.rb` has some examples of defining classes, and basic inheritance
-- What is relationship between a class method and an instance method?
+- What is the relationship between a class method and an instance method?

-- If Pry has been introduced, demonstrate how to use pry to dig into classes, explore methods, and debug
-- The `labs` folder contains a variety of labs and homeworks to help practice and familiarize the concepts
+If Pry has been introduced, demonstrate how to use pry to dig into classes, explore methods, and debug The `labs` folder contains a variety of labs and homeworks to help practice and familiarize the concepts

 ### Why Objects and Classes?
 - Classes are a critical component of OOP, and OOP is a fundamental component of building larger apps, particularly in rails.